rajin-kichannagari/Sentiment-Analysis/README.md

 ## Introduction

-The Social Media Sentiment Analyzer is a Python project that allows you to analyze the sentiment of text data, such as social media posts or user-generated content.
+The Social Media Sentiment Analyzer allows you to analyze the sentiment of text data, such as social media posts or user-generated content.
 It utilizes pre-trained language models and natural language processing techniques to determine the sentiment of the text as either positive, negative, or neutral.

 ## Project Overview